 How to be more 'Zero Waste' today

 I’m Charlotte, a blogger and social entrepreneur for Zero Waste Life, which aims to empower schools, businesses and individuals to reduce their waste.
-To mark the start of Zero Waste Week 2019, which runs from September 2nd – 7th 2019, here are 5 low waste tips which are unbelievably easy.
+Here are 5 low waste tips which are unbelievably easy to start you on your Zero Waste journey.

 1. Buy nothing!